Adapting your home: managing cognitive impairment and behaviour that challenges

 Prescriptions

-Following an assessment some local authorities will issue you with a prescription for the equipment that you need.
-This can be taken to a local retailer (usually a pharmacy or independent equipment retailer) and you can collect the equipment and begin to use it immediately.
-Usually there is the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.
+Following an assessment, some local authorities will issue you with a prescription for the equipment that you need.
+This can be taken to a local retailer (usually a pharmacy or independent equipment retailer), and you can collect the equipment and begin to use it immediately.
+There is usually the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.

 Equipment hire

-The Mobility Hire website for is an example of a national source for mobility and assistive equipment on hire or purchase.
-They offer short or long term rental solutions to meet most requirements – equipment ranges from wheelchairs to bathroom aids.
+Mobility Hire is a national source for mobility and assistive equipment on hire or purchase.
+They offer short or long-term rental solutions to meet most requirements, with equipment ranging from bathroom aids to wheelchairs.

 Community equipment store loan